EskiMojo14/safeway/README.md

 console.log(await store.get()); // undefined (still typed as number | undefined)
 ```

 Supports all the same customisation options as the synchronous storage, but with asynchronous storage methods allowed.
-A store creator can be built with `buildAsyncStoreCreator`.
+A store creator can be built with `buildAsyncStoreCreator`. (`buildAsyncMultiStoreCreator` also exists)